 Ballet Levels We level each student based on their age and technical ability.
 There are many factors that go into what level a student may need to take.
-For our competitive dancers, Tiny Tots will begin in their own technique class, tiny Tot Ballet, Minis will move to Level 3, Juniors-Level 4, Pre-Teens-Level 4 and Teens/Seniors-Level 5.
-Each dancer will also be evaluated and assigned a colored ballet belt ranging from purple, burgundy, pink, blue and black.
+For our competitive dancers, Tiny Tots will begin in their own technique class, tiny Tot Ballet, Minis will move to Level 3, Juniors-Level 4, Pre-Teens-Level 5 and Teens/Seniors-Level 6.
+Each dancer will also be evaluated and assigned a colored ballet belt ranging from white, purple, burgundy, pink, blue and black.
 Their belts will be a part of their required dress code.
-Purple belts are required to take pointe beginning August 2021.
+White, Purple, and Burgundy belts are required to take pointe beginning August 2021.